-- 1. The Committee shall make nominations for Trustee membership on the Board of Trustees (the "Board"), including the Independent Trustees.
+1. The Committee shall make recommendations for nominations for Independent Trustees members on the Board of Trustees (the "Board") to the incumbent Independent Trustees members and to the full Board.
+The Committee also shall evaluate candidates' qualifications and make recommendations for "interested" members on the Board to the full Board.
 The Committee shall evaluate candidates' qualifications for Board membership and their independence from the investment advisers to the Trust's series portfolios and the Trust's other principal service providers.
-Persons selected as Independent Trustees must not be "interested persons" as that term is defined in the Investment Company Act of 1940, as amended (the "1940 Act"), nor shall Independent Trustees have any affiliations or associations that shall preclude them from voting as an Independent Trustee on matters involving approvals and continuations of Rule 12b-1 Plans, Investment Advisory Agreements and such other standards as the Committee shall deem appropriate.
-The Committee shall also consider the effect of any relationships beyond those delineated in the 1940 Act that might impair independence, e.g., business, financial or family relationships with managers or service providers.
-See Appendix A for Procedures with Respect to Nominees to the Board. - 2.
-The Committee shall periodically review Board governance procedures and shall recommend any appropriate changes to the full Board. - 3.
-The Committee shall periodically review the composition of the Board to determine whether it may be appropriate to add individuals with different backgrounds or skill sets from those already on the Board. - 4.
-The Committee shall periodically review trustee compensation and shall recommend any appropriate changes to the Independent Trustees as a group.
+Persons selected as Independent Trustees must not be "interested person" as that term is defined in the Investment Company Act of 1940, as amended (the "1940 Act"), nor shall an Independent Trustee have any affiliations or associations that shall preclude them from voting as an Independent Trustee on matters involving approvals and continuations of Rule 12b-1 Plans, Investment Advisory Agreements and such other standards as the Committee shall deem appropriate.
+The Committee shall also consider the effect of any relationships beyond those delineated in the 1940 Act that might impair independence, e.g., business, financial or family relationships with investment advisers or service providers.
+See Appendix A for Procedures with Respect to Nominees to the Board.

+- 2. The Committee shall periodically review Board governance procedures and shall recommend any appropriate changes to the full Board. - 3.
+The Committee may adopt from time to time specific, minimum qualifications that the Committee believes a candidate must meet before being considered as a candidate for Board membership and shall comply with any rules adopted from time to time by the U.S. Securities and Exchange Commission (the "SEC") regarding investment company nominating committees and the nomination of persons to be considered as candidates for Board membership.
+The Committee shall periodically review Independent Trustee compensation and shall recommend any appropriate changes to the Independent Trustees as a group.